Elements-Agency/benjaminjyoung/content/artwork/hallelujah/index.md

 title: Hallelujah
 description: Hallelujah is a narrative painting over the song of the same title, mixed with Ben Young's own personal experiences.
 alt: This painting depicts a solemn and intimate moment between two individuals, where a woman is carefully cutting the hair of a man sitting with his back to the viewer, set against a dark, textured background that enhances the emotional depth of the scene.
+progress: I approached this painting the same way I did with my Massillon Helmet.
+The background was painted a little bit more impasto and looser, as well as the definition of details were not as focused moving away from the focal point of the two faces in the center.
+This being my biggest painting so far is also my most time consuming thus so far.
+It was obviously well worth the time spent!
+I truly love this painting and it's journey.
+Both how I came to the narrative, it's wait for me to practice before tackling it, and the actual painting it's self.
+This design has been in the back of my mind for over six months.
 author: Benjamin J. Young

 aliases: [/hallelujah]